 These free investing apps let you trade almost anything.
-Some apps specialize in ETFs (Exchange Traded Funds), others might only trade stocks, and some are a full-service brokerage offering stocks, bonds, ETFs, mutual funds, and forex.
+Some specialize in ETFs (Exchange Traded Funds), others might only trade stocks.
+Others are full-service brokerages offering stocks, bonds, ETFs, mutual funds and forex.

 In addition to the different investment options, you will need to pay attention to the research and charting capabilities.
 Some are very primitive while others will let you run more than 100 different charts on your phone or tablet.